»

 Being real, engaging, and helpful is what works.
 Social media is not about sales.
 It’s about relationship-building.
 Don’t expect it to be a quick fix for getting new clients.

-I have found social media to be a useful tool for keeping my business visible in an authentic way, but I enjoy it—and that’s why it works for me.
+I have found social media to be a fairly useful tool for keeping my business visible in an authentic way, but I mostly enjoy it—and that’s part of why it works for me.
 I know it’s not for everyone.
-(Update 2020: I’m on social media more rarely now, because I stopped enjoying it.
+(Update: I’m on social media more rarely now, because I stopped enjoying it.
 Business is still going fine.)

 Introversion is a strength for social media.